 In case Magento is set up properly you’ll see the notification that all of the systems run correctly.

-Further, before you enable the module, Backup creation will be proposed.
+Further, before you enable the custom module in Magento 2, Backup creation will be proposed.

 And finally we will see the following screen: